vikas-poddar-slalom/katacoda-scenarios/session-09-lab2-gitops-pipeline/step5.md

 # Install and Configure the Flux Operator

 Now you can install the Flux Operator in your minikube cluster.
-This will be similar to Lab 1 where we did the same thing.
+This will be similar to Lab 1 where we did the same thing using `fluxctl`.

-For this install, unlike Lab 1, we will install using a yaml configuration.
+For this install, unlike Lab 1 however, we will install using a YAML manifest.
 The provided file has the following lines added to the `Deployment` to allow use to use the Deploy Token created in the previous step

 ```yaml
 envFrom: